OF EXCELLENCE IN INTEGRITY

 by combatting corruption, advancing human rights, and improving compliance with the law of armed conflict

-In 2023, SARCOE provides the Pan-African Counter-Corruption Assembly (PACCA) (International in appeal and held at Ministerial level).
+In November 2023, AFCOE provides the Pan-African Counter-Corruption Assembly (PACCA) (International in appeal and held at Ministerial level).

-PACCA will be followed in 2024 by the first Stellenbosch Dialogue, an international annual event primarily for African leaders to build on the work of PACCA and identify and adopt integrated and coordinated Pan-African strategies for combatting corruption.
+PACCA will be followed in 2024 by the first Africa Counter-Corruption Dialogue, an international annual event primarily for African leaders to build on the work of PACCA and identify and adopt integrated and coordinated Pan-African strategies for combatting corruption.

-Following on from the Stellenbosch Dialogue, SARCOE organises National Conversations in participating countries, leading to National Counter-Corruption Summits on resolving corruption based on the annually updated frameworks agreed at the Stellenbosch Dialogue.
+Following on from the Dialogue, AFCOE organises National Conversations in participating countries, leading to National Counter-Corruption Summits on resolving corruption based on the annually updated frameworks agreed at the Dialogue.

 Providing highly practical university-accredited courses to professionals through out Africa in how to combat corruption, advance human rights, and improve compliance with the law of armed conflict.